jun7/wyeb/README.md

                                           arg2 is called with $JSRESULT 0 - (null)     : tohintcallback         : arg is called with environment variables selected by hint.
+0 - (null)     : tohintrange            : Same as tohintcallback but range.
 0 - (null)     : sourcecallback         : the web resource is sent via pipe